Castillo de San Marcos in St. Augustine, Florida

-After a pirate attack in 1668 and the too-close-for-comfort British founding of Charleston in 1670, the colonials petitioned Spain’s Queen Regent Mariana for funds to build a sturdier stone structure.
+After a pirate attack in 1668 and Britain‘s too-close-for-comfort founding of Charleston in 1670, the colonials asked Spain‘s Queen Regent Mariana for funds to build a more solid stone structure.
 She agreed.

-But even more distinctive is the limestone used to build the Castillo’s walls, which average 12 feet thick.
+But even more unique is the limestone used to build the Castillo’s walls, which average 12 feet thick.
 The Spanish called the stone coquina, which is the word for a type of shellfish.
-It is a sedimentary rock that forms when calcium carbonate binds together seashell fragments.
+It is a sedimentary rock that forms when calcium carbonate binds seashell fragments together.
 Laborers mined it from nearby Anastasia Island, transported it by barge to St. Augustine, and used it to build the Castillo.
-The stone is highly porous, which makes it exceptionally resilient.
+The stone is highly porous, which makes it very resilient.

 Today the Castillo is a National Monument maintained by the U.S. National Park Service.
 Visitors cross a drawbridge to enter via a sally port.
 The upper gun deck still holds cannons and offers spectacular views all around.
 To the east is the mouth of the inlet to the Atlantic Ocean.
 To the south is the Bridge of Lions and a marina.
 To the west sits Old Town, with its soaring architectural spires.
 To the north are the Matanzas River and an estuary.
 The sea breeze blows, and there’s no bad view.